cswclui/katacoda-scenarios-1/12factor-002/finish.md

 * Set Up the Lesson Code from GitHub
 * Understand the Benefit of Dependencies
-* Manage Dependencies in Version Control
+* Manage Dependencies Across Versions in Source Control

 In the next lab you'll be presented with an interactive demonstration about the second princple of 12 Factor App, **[Configuration](https://12factor.net/config)**.